 His early work predominantly features architectural work made at The Slade School - scenes of isolation and disquiet depicted in North-London nightscapes.
 A solitary mood created by the absence of human presence, lit windows of buildings suggesting private hidden interiors as glimpsed from the outside.
 Mood and atmosphere are important to these works, the play of light and shadow on buildings being used to create a sense of drama and mystery.
 He also produced three-dimensional architectural work relief paintings that mediate between sculpture and painting, built out of the surface using wood and metal.
 Some are constructed so as to give the illusion of a distance in a very shallow space, whilst others play with traditional perspective.
 His early interest in portraiture can be seen in pencil and ink sketches of family, friends, elderly people and a selection of self portraits.

 Randall is presently working on a series a large scale oil paintings depicting the people and places of contemporary London.
-See his blog and social media pages for work in progress.
+See his blog and social media pages for documentation of work in progress.

 2006-2012 Tokyo University of Arts (Tokyo Geidai), Tokyo Japan.
 MFA & Doctorate in Fine Art (Painting).